• Home

 The Three Stooges - Hoi Polloi (1935)

-The Little Rascals - Hi'-Neighbor!
+Our Gang / The Little Rascals - Hi'-Neighbor!
 (1934)

-The Little Rascals - Hi'-Neighbor!
+Our Gang / The Little Rascals - Hi'-Neighbor!
 (1934)

 The Three Stooges are at work collecting trash (which appears to consist mainly of noisy cans!).
 A group of professors walking by notice the Stooges and their "lower class" behavior and offer to turn the Stooges into perfect gentlemen.

-The early scenes of this Three Stooges movie were filmed on North Larchmont Blvd in Los Angeles on the 100 block.
+The early scenes of this Three Stooges movie were filmed on location on North Larchmont Blvd in Los Angeles on the 100 block.
 Most of the buildings seen in this then and now photo comparison still stand today.
 The major exception being the movie theater that used to be a 149 N. Larchmont.
 It was demolished in 1959.
 The Hollywood(land) sign is also visible on the mountain in the distance.

-See the full then and now photo gallery of movie locations from this film in The Three Stooges Movie Locations Photo Galleries section of the site - just click here.
+See the full then and now photo gallery of movie locations from this film in The Three Stooges Movie Locations Photo Galleries section of the site - just click here:

 A small donation (starting at just $6) gets you access to view this video documentary in its entirety, plus all the other filming locations then and now video documentaries and photo galleries here on the site,